top of page

 • Clear building rules and standards

 These homes help solve the affordable housing problem in a big way.
-About 22 million Americans live in manufactured homes, making them America's biggest source of affordable housing that doesn't need government help.
-They're really popular in rural areas, where they make up 15% of all homes, and in tribal areas with 17%.
+About 22 million Americans live in manufactured homes, making them America's largest source of affordable housing that doesn’t rely on government assistance.
+They’re especially popular in rural and California mobile home parks, where they provide stable, long-term housing solutions.

-Today's manufactured homes are much better thanks to new HUD standards and better building practices.
-They help people who need them most - the typical manufactured home buyer earns $57,000 compared to $93,000 for traditional home buyers.
-Most buyers - over 70% - earn less than $75,000 a year.
+Today's manufactured homes are much improved thanks to new HUD standards and modern building practices.
+They help people who need them most — the typical manufactured home buyer earns $57,000 compared to $93,000 for traditional home buyers.

 Even with recent price increases from higher labor and material costs, manufactured homes stay affordable.
 Most new manufactured homes (67.3%) sold for less than $125,000 in 2021.
 Young people, first-time buyers, and millennials who can't afford traditional homes are turning to this option more and more.

-The Biden administration sees the value in manufactured housing and plans to create or save 100,000 housing units over three years.
+The Biden administration recognizes this and plans to create or save 100,000 housing units over three years.
 More manufactured homes are being built every year since 2010, showing that people are warming up to this housing solution.

 Investor-Owned Parks: Pros and Cons